Menemism: International alignment

 Menem's economy ministers were prominent academics and privileged relations with the United States.
-However, there were differences between the management of Cavallo and that of Di Tella.
+However, there were differences between the management of Domingo Cavallo and that of Guido di Tella.
 While Cavallo tried to maintain differences without diplomatic pressure from the United States, Di Tella did not hesitate to adopt a policy of exclusive attention to that country, called "carnal relations."
 In 1996 changes were observed in this strategy that could mean the abandonment of this policy.

 Legacy

 Currently there are various politicians who are usually considered by the political scene as menemistas or vindicators of it.
-As Mauricio Macri, Javier Milei, Miguel Ángel Pichetto or Patricia Bullrich.
+These include Mauricio Macri, Javier Milei, Miguel Ángel Pichetto or Patricia Bullrich.

 Some parties that are considered menemists are, for example, Encuentro Republicano Federal.